-- Achieve a ≥ 95% pass rate on first time takers of the NAPLEX.
-The NAPLEX pass rate for the class graduating in May 2013 was 98.2% (96% the year before).
+- Achieve a > 95% pass rate on first time takers of the NAPLEX.
+The NAPLEX pass rate for the class graduating in May 2015 was 95% (96% the year before).
 Measures implemented to increase test scores will be continued. - Achieve a 93% graduation rate within 4 years of starting the program.
-For the 2013 class of the SCCP program, 93% graduated within four years of starting the program.
+For the 2015 class of the SCCP program, 90.9% graduated within four years of starting the program.
 The College has a comprehensive program of summer remediation to keep students on track to graduate on time. - On a scale of 1 to 5, achieve an average score of ≥ 4.2 that students feel the faculty member is an effective teacher.
-The average response was 4.36 for FY 2013.
-This is addressed through faculty training and instructional seminars. - Maintain a top 20 ranking for NIH funding for colleges of pharmacy.
-For 2012 the College ranked 22 of 130 colleges of pharmacy.

-- > 75% of students seeking a residency obtain a residency.
-For the 2013 graduating class, 43 secured residency positions, 88% of those who applied.
+The average response was 4.36 for FY 2015.
+This is addressed through faculty training and instructional seminars.
+The college sponsored a teaching retreat for faculty in December 2014.
+External expert pharmacy educators were brought to present to the SCCP faculty during the retreat. - Maintain a top 20 ranking for NIH funding for colleges of pharmacy.
+For 2014 the College ranked 11 of 133 colleges of pharmacy. - > 75% of students seeking a residency obtain a residency.
+For the 2014 graduating class, 63 secured residency positions, 78% of those who applied.
 This is one of the highest percentages in the US. - Increase the # of peer-reviewed publications to 2.0 / faculty member by 2016.
 For calendar 2012 it was 1.8 per faculty member which is an increase from 1.5 the previous year.
 The major approaches to increasing the rate are expansion of the research program, increase in the size of the graduate program, and emphasis on publications and faculty development by department chairs.